-Q. What will happen if the Court approves the Settlement Agreement?
+Q. What happens now that the Court has approved the Settlement Agreement?

-If the Court approves the Settlement Agreement, it will enter an order authorizing Nortel to enter into the Agreement.
-The parties will then be required to comply with the Agreement and the Court's order.
-Among other things, the order will allow Nortel to stop paying for and providing retiree welfare benefits and will direct Nortel to pay approximately \$67 million (the "Settlement Payment") to an entity designated by the Retiree Committee.
-Further details can be obtained by reviewing the proposed order that has been included with the motion papers seeking approval of the Settlement Agreement.
-The proposed order was mailed to retirees and can be reviewed by clicking on the Notice Procedures Order link on this web site.
-Please note that if the Settlement Agreement is approved, all retiree welfare benefits, including any insurance coverage subsidized or provided as a retiree welfare benefit, will cease at 11:59 p.m.
-Eastern Time on May 31, 2013.
+The Court entered the Approval Order authorizing Nortel to enter into the Settlement Agreement with the Retiree Committee on April 2nd and the Approval Order is now final.
+The parties are now required to comply with the Settlement Agreement and the Approval Order.
+Among other things, the Approval Order allows Nortel to stop paying for and providing retiree welfare benefits and directs Nortel to pay approximately \$66 million (the "Settlement Payment") to an entity designated by the Retiree Committee.
+Further details can be obtained by reviewing the Approval Order that has been posted to the website maintained by the Retiree Committee.
+Please note that all retiree welfare benefits, including any insurance coverage subsidized or provided as a retiree welfare benefit, will cease at 11:59 p.m.
+Eastern Time on June 30, 2013.

-As of June 1, 2013, the Retiree Committee expects HRA accounts, and a group medical plan if the Election Threshhold is met, to be available to eligible individuals.
-Eligible individuals will receive additional materials before June 1, 2013 which will provide instructions for how to take advantage of these benefits.
+As of July 1, 2013, the Retiree Committee expects HRA accounts to be available to eligible individuals.
+Eligible individuals will receive additional materials before June 30, 2013 which will provide instructions for access to and use of the HRA accounts.